 I needed to be reminded of that.

 Today words are enough.
 The world of education has gotten a little crazy lately.
 I had started to wonder if I had made the right choice by becoming a teacher.
 Thank you.
 Thank you for your kind words.
 If you need to thank someone for something, do it.
-Write a note.
-Write something in your own handwriting in that Valentine’s Day card that you are giving to the one you love.
+Make some Handwritten cards Write something in your own handwriting in that Valentine’s Day card that you are giving to the one you love.
 Don’t just sign your name.
 Write the words you really want to say.
 It may just be enough to get someone through another day.